Remembrances of Red Trauma (3) – The Northeast - The Isaan Record

 At dusk, his mother carried a shoulder pole with two baskets.
 The one in the back contained a mortar, pestle, rice basket, jar of fermented fish and some vegetables she had foraged.
 The one in the front carried the skinny five-year-old who was blowing a rice straw pipe the whole way.
 The pole squeaked as she climbed the paddy ridge heading towards the house.

-About nine to ten meters away, his father was smoking tobacco wrapped in banana leaves.
+About nine to ten meters away, his father was smoking tobacco wrapped in dried banana leaves.
 He was leading the nursing mother buffalo and its baby home while listening intently to the radio’s Siamanusti program.
 [Translator’s note: Siamanusti program is a Thai military radio program].

 At dinner, his mother made a big bowl of pounded ray-finned fish filled with roe with some leafy greens on the side.
 His father rolled them into big bundles, like the grass used in bamboo fish traps, and dipped them in the bowl of pounded fish.
 He then popped the hearty morsel into his mouth.
 His mother scooped two plates of rice for his father.

 The cool wind blew briskly as the bamboo groves creaked and swayed.
 Before going to bed, the boy told his mother that the airplanes scared him.
 Mother said they were commanid (communist) planes.
 Commanids liked to take away children who went to sleep late at night and gouge their eyes out.
-After that, the thin boy did not ask anything more.
+After that, the thin boy did not ask any more questions.
 He curled himself up under a blanket on his musty reed mat.
-Gentle, rhythmic snoring soon replaced the sound of the parent’s conversation.
+Gentle, rhythmic snoring soon replaced the sound of parental conversation.

 Mother blew out the lantern and laid down, listening to the mournful sound of a kite yoke up in the dark.

 It was a moonlit night.
 Under the shade of a tree, the boy and his friends just finished two rounds of playing hide and seek.
 During the third round, the boy was looking for a suitable place to hide.
-After a short while, his friends came out of their hiding spot.
-They said that it was too late and their mother had already asked them to go home.
+After a short while, his friends came out of their hiding spots.
+They said that it was too late and their mothers had already asked them to go home.
 The boy chose a spot under the Khoi tree as a temporary toilet.

-He had yet finished emptying himself when his friends scrambled and ran to seek cover in the space under the house.
-With a terrifying thundering sound, he knew immediately what was to follow from the eastern sky.
+He had yet to finish emptying himself when his friends scrambled and ran to seek cover in the space under the house.
+With that terrifying thundering sound, he knew immediately what was to follow from the eastern sky.
 The boy swung his thin body away from under the Khoi tree and ducked into the space under the house.
 He passed the chicken coops and stopped under the barn encircled by fermented fish jars and packs of salt.
 Frightfully, his eyes scoured for danger even as he lowered his head and closed his eyelids

-A flight of fighters seemingly stood still above the boy’s head.
-They threw white beams down to the ground, so bright that hurt the eyes to look at.
+A flight of flying machines seemingly stood still above the boy’s head.
+They threw white beams down to the ground, so bright that it hurt the eyes to look at.
 Then, a shower of bullets rained down on the rice barn’s roof where the boy was hiding.
 The corrugated zinc roofing was completely shredded.
 But the bullets could not penetrate the rice stored in the barn down to the little boy.

 After the last round was fired, it was as if the light show was simply switched off.
-The fighter planes peeled serenely away, one by one.
+The planes peeled serenely away, one by one.
 After the last aircraft had disappeared, the boy glanced left and right.
-His friends had already run home in the dim moonlight.
+His friends had already ran home in the dim moonlight.

 As life returned to him anew the boy felt the urge to purge his bladder once again.
 Awkwardly, he glanced and realized that the rice barn pole was the ideal spot.
 He peeled the leg of his shorts up and let free a stream of pent up pressure.
 The fluid gushed out, marking the part of his pant leg that got in the way.
 The boy tried to roll his pant leg up higher.
 The piss had soaked everything.
 He could feel the warmness in his groin as it ran down to his butt.
 But with one slapping sound, his fear evaporated.
 He woke from the awkward position in his dream.